crans03/enst495/references_text.md

-**Note**: Due to limitations in the servcice that makes this app (Streamlit), Ithe second, third, and fourth lines of each reference.
+**Note**: Due to limitations in the servcice that makes this app (Streamlit), the second, third, and fourth lines of each reference cannot be indented properly.
 ## PARAGRAPH END ##